brada954/restshell-splitio/README.md

 go build
 ```

-The build produces a new restshell called rs.exe (or rs) which includes all the base functionality of restshell with the example commands loaded.
+The build produces a new restshell called rs.exe (or rs) which includes all the base functionality of restshell with the Split IO commands loaded.
 You can rename the directory to any name for your executable.

 Run the following to see the help command

 ```bash
 rs help
 ```
+Note: a alternative restshell branch can be created that references the modules in this repository

 ## Tests